 Together, these two sockets combine to form a socket pair: 192.168.10.200:1124, 192.168.10.50:80.
 The Figure below illustrates the connection and socket of web and FTP ports.

 The sockets enabled multiple processes, running on a client, to differentiate themselves from each other, and multiple connections to a server process to differentiate from each other.
 The source port number used as a return address for the requesting application.
 The transport layer keeps a track record of this port and the application that initiated the request so that when a reply returned, it can be forwarded to the right application.

 The Internet Assigned Numbers Authority (IANA) is the authority for assigning various addressing standards and ports numbers.
 There are three different types of ports.

-- Well-known Ports (Numbers 0 to 1023) – These are the ports reserved for services and applications.
-These ports are generally used for applications such as web browsers, email clients, and remote access clients.
+These are service and application reserved ports.
+The applications such as web browsers, email clients, and remote access clients use these ports.
 These well-known ports can be programmed for server applications and client applications to request a connection to that specific ports and its associated service.

-- Registered Ports (Numbers 1024 to 49151)– These ports are assigned by Internet Assigned Numbers Authority (IANA) to a requesting person to use with particular processes or applications.
+The Internet Assigned Numbers Authority (IANA) assigned these ports on requesting the person to use with particular processes or applications.
 These processes are mostly individual applications that a user has selected to install and use; rather than common applications that would receive a well-known port number.

-- Dynamic or Private Ports (Numbers 49152 to 65535)– These ports are also known as ephemeral ports; these are generally assigned dynamically by the client’s operating system when a connection to a service is initiated.
-The dynamic ports are then used to identify the client application during communication.
-Some client operating systems may be used registered port numbers instead of dynamic ports numbers for assigning source ports.
+These ports are also known as ephemeral ports; these are generally assigned dynamically to the client’s operating system when a connection to a service is initiated.
+We can use dynamic ports to identify the client’s application during communication.
+Some client operating systems also use registered port numbers instead of dynamic ports numbers for assigning source ports.